valerievazq/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+ It's the document object model.

 2. What is an event?

+a code that is engaged when called by a certain action

 3. What is an event listener?

+a code that is activated when it's triggered by an action like click or mouseover

 4. Why would we convert a NodeList into an Array?

+so we can access the object data and implement it in a function.

 5. What is a component?

+it helps keep your code DRY by reusing a function.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product